Courses Offered in Communication

 Uses of legal argument in a variety of fields and contexts.
 Different methods of studying argument will be examined.

-Issues of responsible communication in a variety of contexts including mass, organizational, and interpersonal communication.
+Issues of responsible communication in a variety of contexts including public relations, organizational, and interpersonal communication.

 Increasing significance of pop and celebrity culture in shaping cultural and political affairs.
 Modes of production and consumption of pop culture; understanding pop culture and its effects.